Draft & Verify: Lossless Large Language Model Acceleration via Self-Speculative Decoding: Evaluation

-The datasets that we have selected for evaluation are CNN/Daily Mail (CNN/DM), Extreme Summarization (XSum), and HumanEval.
-These tasks cover the evaluation of text and code generation capabilities.
-We perform 1-shot evaluation for CNN/DM and XSum, and compare the ROUGE-2.
-We compare pass@1 and pass@10 for HumanEval.
+We evaluate a diverse range of models including LLaMA-2-13B, LLaMA-2-13B-Chat, CodeLLaMA-13B, and LLaMA-2-70B.
+Detailed setup can be found in \Cref{apd:setup}.
+We perform Bayesian optimization\footnote{\url{https://github.com/bayesian-optimization/BayesianOptimization} (MIT License) is used.} (BO) for 1000 iterations to select the skipped layers in the drafting stage\footnote{\Cref{apd:setup} reports the offline BO time at model-level.}.
+Results of tuning the number of BO iterations are reported in \Cref{apd:boiter}.
+The datasets include CNN/Daily Mail (CNN/DM), Extreme Summarization (XSum), and HumanEval.
+These tasks cover the evaluation of text and code generation capabilities. \Cref{apd:diverse_task} shows effectiveness on more diverse tasks such as solving math problems and open-domain chitchat.
+We perform 1-shot evaluation for CNN/DM and XSum, and compare the ROUGE-2 \cite{lin2004rouge}.
+We compare pass@1 and pass@10 \cite{kulal2019spoc} for HumanEval.
 We randomly sample 1000 instances from the testset for CNN/DM and XSum.